rbs25765/vmm-v3-script/Lab/dc_with_vjunos/README.md

         cli -c "configure; set system commit synchronize; set chassis evpn-vxlan-default-switch-support; commit and-quit" EOF

-    this step is required because vEX is virtual junos with EX9214 personality, and Apstra assume that it has dual RE (routing engine).
-On vEX, there is only one RE, therefore when apstra try to discover vEX it will fail.
+    this step is required because vJunosSwitch is virtual junos with EX9214 personality, and Apstra assume that it has dual RE (routing engine).
+On vJunosSwitch, there is only one RE, therefore when apstra try to discover vJunosSwitch it will fail.

 21. Under directory /containers_data/tftp/, create file junosevo_custom1.sh with the following content